Liquidream/scumm-8/README.md

 ![SCUMM-8](http://i.imgur.com/FcE49f5.gif)  ![SCUMM-8](http://i.imgur.com/LO57HFN.gif)  ![SCUMM-8](http://i.imgur.com/3HiP7Jf.gif)

-However, it is only (heavily) "inspired" by the SCUMM engine, not a true replica - for that you'll want good ol' [SCUMM-VM](https://en.wikipedia.org/wiki/ScummVM).
+While it is heavily "inspired" by the SCUMM engine, it is strictly a true replica (for that you'll want good ol' [SCUMM-VM](https://en.wikipedia.org/wiki/ScummVM)).
+However, SCUMM-8 attempts to stay as true as possible to the original SCUMM API.
-> *"Cool, so does that mean I can play those games in PICO-8?!"*
+> *"Cool, so does that mean I can play those old LucasArts games in PICO-8?!"*

-Er... no. SCUMM-8 cannot play the old games, just that it is intended to provide similar functionality within the (very limited) world of PICO-8.
+Er... no. SCUMM-8 cannot play those original games, just that it is intended to provide similar functionality within the (very limited) world of PICO-8.

 > *"It don't work mate, waited forever and 'Monkey Island' never loaded!"*